exbin/xbup-doc/README.md

 Structure
 ---------

 Some documentation is stored as content of Dokuwiki data folder.
-See Dokuwiki (http://dokuwiki.org) project homepage for syntax and related information.
+See Dokuwiki (https://dokuwiki.org) project homepage for syntax and related information.

  * media - Related resources, like images and sample files
  * pages - Documentation files using dokuwiki syntax
  * rfc - RFC document
  * presentation - Presentations
+ * tools - Utility tools for documentation purposes

 License
 -------